kizzx2/easyfix/README.md

 - Minimalistic API for quick and no fuss FIX API exploration
 - Humanized output: converts enum fields to descriptions -- no more spending hours digging through FIX references
-- Automatically set your sequence number to the needed value if your counterparty tells you "MsgSeqNum too low"
+- Automatically set your sequence number to the needed value if your counterparty tells you "MsgSeqNum too low".
+Just restarting your app if your connection gets hung usually fixes it.

 ## Usage